TZstatsADS/Fall2018-Project4-sec1-grp5/README.md

 + Chen, Jannie: Understood and discussed paper D2.
 Wrote the ground truth dictionaries for each group.
 Responsible for the evaluation part.
 Discussed and wrote the word-wise evaluation functions.
 Applied the AdaBoost model in the correction part.
 Organized the Github and wrote the readme file.

 + Chen, Sizhu: Understood and discussed paper D2.
-Cleaned the text.
-Responsible for the evaluation part.
-Tested the word-wise evaluation functions and wrote the character-wise evaluation functions.
+Cleaned the ground truth texts and tesseract texts, and filtered the useless txt pairs and the lines in different length.
+For evaluation part, established the character-wise evaluation methods and coded the entire part.
 Organized the Github folders and made the summary.

 + Li, Yunfan: Understood and discussed paper C2.
 Create 3-gram and 5-gram candidate sets.
 Create relaxed-context candidate sets based on ground truth text.
 Helped to debug the AdaBoost regressions in correction algorithm.
 Wrote Random Forest algorithm in regression part.